We Five

 We Five was a 1960s folk rock musical group based in San Francisco, California.
-Their best-known hit was their 1965 remake of Ian & Sylvia's "You Were on My Mind", which reached No. 1 on the Cashbox chart, #3 on the Billboard Hot 100, and #1 on the Adult Contemporary chart.
+Their best-known hit was their 1965 remake of Ian & Sylvia's "You Were on My Mind", which reached No. 1 on the Cashbox chart, No. 3 on the Billboard Hot 100, and No. 1 on the Adult Contemporary chart.
 The original group split after recording their second album in 1967, but a re-formed band produced three more albums between 1968 and 1977.

 Biography

 Formation and organization

-Michael Stewart formed We Five after graduating from Pomona Catholic High School and attending Mt.
-San Antonio College.
-He was the brother of John Stewart of the Kingston Trio and came from Claremont, California.
+Michael Stewart was the brother of John Stewart of The Kingston Trio and came from Claremont, California.
 When Michael was a student at the University of San Francisco in 1964, he formed We Five as a quartet, although it soon added another member.
 The group played adult rock 'n roll, pop jazz, Broadway show tunes, and Disney tunes.
 Stewart did all the arrangements, which ranged from "My Favorite Things", in a style which reflected Bach, to "Very Merry Un-birthday".
 He put in several additional hours working on arrangements after the five band members worked together for five or six hours each day.

 The ensemble played acoustic guitars, electric guitar, and bass guitar and sang multi-part harmonies.
 The original quintet line-up, which grew out of a band called the Ridgerunners, included: